barnabas243/lscc-website/content/collections/pages/en/home.md

       -
         id: m6afwnag
         title: 'Live a Life Abundant in Jesus'
+        content: |-
-        content: "We’re a Bible-believing church in Singapore, passionate about worship, growing in faith, and living out God’s Word together.
-Whether you're new to Christianity or seeking deeper connection, we invite you to discover who we are and what God is doing in our community."
+          We’re a Bible-believing church in Singapore, passionate about worship, growing in faith, and living out God’s Word together.

+          Whether you're new to Christianity or seeking deeper connection, we invite you to discover who we are and what God is doing in our community.
         button:
           -
             id: m6afwuqx